Aircloak/aircloak/air/README.md

 ### Running

+First, make sure the dependencies are started by running `./start_dependencies.sh`.
 To start the development server, you run: `make start`.
-Assuming [common components are started](../README.md#starting-the-required-components), you can access the site at http://localhost:8080/.
+Now you can access the site at http://localhost:8080/.

 Note that there's no need to migrate the database.
 This will happen automatically when the application starts.